PADL/TktBridgeAP/README.md

 You then need to read back the RODC branch ID from LDAP by performing a search for `CN=krbtgt_TktBridgeAP` and requesting the `mSDS-SecondaryKrbTgtNumber` attribute.
 This is an integer ID that is used to distinguish the KDC from other RODCs and the main `krbtgt` account.
 The ID is randomly assigned by Active Directory.
 On my test domain controller, it is 30382, so the sAMAccountName is `krbtgt_30382`.

-Use `samba-tool` to retrieve this TGS secret from the domain controller, with the following command:
+Use `samba-tool` to retrieve this TGS secret from the domain controller, with the following commands (adjusting environment variables appropriately):

 ```bash
 # export TKTBRIDGEAP_REALM=KERB.PADL.COM